 Are you feeling off-balance?
-If so, you’re not alone.
-Concerns about COVID-19 have brought rapid changes, which can bring stress, anxiety and fear.
-Your foundation may feel unstable, your grasp and sense of control may feel tenuous.
+The COVID-19 pandemic has brought about changes in most areas of our lives, which may bring stress, anxiety and fear.
+Your foundation may feel unstable, and your grasp and sense of control may feel tenuous.

 How do we cope and practice resilience during uncertain times?
 Let’s remember our wholeness and connections.
 The U-M Model of Well-being represents all those parts of us.
 You may want to check in with yourself and others: How are you feeling, not just your temperature, but in all dimensions of your well-being?

 Following are tips for coping and practicing resilience.